-Midsommarfest takes place in Andersonville from June 10th - 12th, 2022.
-There will be vendors, food, and music!
+Midsommarfest takes place in Andersonville from June 9th-11th, 2023.

 9. Celebrate Pride Fest

-The Pride Festival and Parade is a huge party that celebrates the Chicago LGBTQ+ community this month, since all of June is Pride Month.
-This event takes place on June 18th - 19th, 2022.
+The Pride Festival and Parade is a huge party that celebrates the Chicago LGBTQ+ community this month since all of June is Pride Month.

 These events are free to attend.
 For more free things to do, check out the section below.